mattiasgustavsson/pixie/readme.md

 Currently, the code is very much in pre-beta stage.
 Expect lots of things not to work.
 There's no documentation.
 There are bits missing, and bits which are just plain wrong.
 I am putting it up here so I have a place to point people to when I ask them to look things over and give me feedback - but it is probably too early to start using it for a real project.

 At this point, I am not accepting any pull requests - but feel free to report issues if you find them.
 Also, I am happy to answer questions and discuss the code - best way is to message me on twitter, I'm @Mattias_G

-Also, as there is virtually no documentation or sample code, I've set up a discord to complement twitter for discussions and questions.
-Feel free to join, everyone is welcome: https://discordapp.com/invite/RvDWEEU